What the Academy got right and wrong with this year’s Emmy nominations

 DARREN FRANICH: I’m an optimist, Kristen, so if it’s all right with you, I’ll begin our conversation with the nominations that made me incredibly happy.
-The Outstanding Comedy category represents the very best of television, with newcomers GLOW, Barry and The Marvelous Mrs. Maisel alongside the astounding second season of Atlanta.
+The Outstanding Comedy category represents the very best of television, with newcomers GLOW, Barry, and The Marvelous Mrs. Maisel alongside the astounding second season of Atlanta.
 The network sitcom black-ish sits happily next to streaming Unbreakable Kimmy Schmidt.
 Curb Your Enthusiasm is the only boring legacy pick — The Good Place was robbed — but the absence of Modern Family for the first time since Modern Family was Modern Family feels like a big step toward the future.

 I love the comedy-category love for first-timers (Insecure’s Issa Rae, GLOW‘s Betty Gilpin, Atlanta‘s Brian Tyree Henry, wow!) and Donald Glover so ruled this year’s noms that our editor, Patrick Gomez, has coined the word “Glovering” to describe total awards dominance.